AgathePons/java_02_POO_tuto/README.md

 **Tips:** There are many ways to print 2D arrays (make a loop in a loop, use `Arrays.toString()` in a loop...) but it is possible to use the `Arrays.deepToString()` method (sorted in one line).

+**/!\ Attention**, to be able tu use the `Arrays` methods from the class Arrays, we must import the class using `import java.util.Arrays;` (Eclipse handles it automatically when saving).

+### Ordered list

+Ordered lists are editable, their content and number of elements can be changed.

+It is possible to:

+- Access an element by its index
+- Add an element at the end of the list
+- Add an element to a specific index
+- Delete an element at a specific index

+**/!\ Attention**, It is possible to change / add / remove values, but not the type!

+There are many classes which use lists, but the most used is `ArrayList`.
+To be able to use it, we have to use the interface `List`.

+**/!\ Attention**, like `Arrays`, `List` and `ArrayList` must be imported.

 ---------------------------